-- ➤ If the cursor is not over an object, a selection window will appear.
-Make the other corner of the selection window. - ➤ A Selection Window made from Left to Right will select only the objects completely in the window. - A Selection Window made from Right to Left will select all objects the window crosses. - ➤ Typing All (and pressing <ENTER>) will select all objects in the drawing to erase.
+- If the cursor is not over an object, a selection window will appear.
+Make the other corner of the selection window. - A Selection Window made from Left to Right will select only the objects completely in the window.
+This is called a selection window. - A Selection Window made from Right to Left will select all objects the window crosses.
+This is called a selection crossing. - > Typing All (and pressing <ENTER>) will select all objects in the drawing to erase.
 Press <ENTER> to execute the command.